jeremygradisher/resources/README.md

 10. go to users and attach the policy under permissions attach policy

-11. Click back into the user and create the access keys that you need - choose just the cli:
+11. Click back into the user and create the access keys that you need - choose just the cli:<br>
 Now we have what we need:

-user:
+user:<br>
-Access Key ID:
+Access Key ID:<br>
-Secret Access Key:
+Secret Access Key:<br>
 bucket:

-Remember that I have these for access as well:
+Remember that I have these for access as well:<br>
-Console sign-in URL:
+Console sign-in URL:<br>
-User name:
+User name:<br>
 Console password: